RasecMP/neocache/README.md

 To log your visit simply connect to the wifi network (default SSID is GEOCACHING and PW is 12345678) and then access 192.168.4.1 website on a browser.

 # Final thoughts.
-I think neocache fits more in the mystery cache type, but its kind of a traditional cache.
+I think neocache fits in the mystery cache type, but its kind of a traditional cache.
 Its a digital container with a digital logbook!

 Hope this inspires someone.
 Everything needed is a raspberry pico w and a power bank (or some sort of power sorce).